DAOmasons/RuleBook/misc/compliance.md

 - **Adherence to Sanctions and AML Regulations**: Grant Recipients are prohibited from transferring any funds to entities known to be on the OFAC (Office of Foreign Assets Control) sanctions list.
 They must also adhere to anti-money laundering (AML) guidelines to prevent illicit financial activities.
 - **Milestone Reporting**: Recipients are required to submit detailed milestone reports in an honest and timely manner.
 These reports should clearly demonstrate the progress and impact of their projects, as well as the allocation and use of the funds.
 - **Notification of Delays**: In the event of any delays or deviations from the proposed timeline or objectives, Grant Recipients must promptly notify the DAO.
 Transparent communication is vital for maintaining trust and facilitating any necessary adjustments or support.
-- **Prohibition on Legal Expenses**: Funds received from the Grant Ships project are not to be used for legal expenses or purposes.
+- **Prohibition on Legal Expenses**: Funds received from the Grant Ships project are not to be used for legal expenses or similar purposes.
 They are intended solely for the development and enhancement of projects within the Arbitrum ecosystem.

 #### Compliance and Oversight: